randAnonymous/CUMDR/README.md

 ## Introduction
-This is the source code of "Cross-modal Uncertainty Modeling with Diffusion-based Refinement for Text-based Person Retrieval"
+This is the source code of "Cross-modal Uncertainty Modeling with Diffusion-based Refinement for Text-based Person Retrieval".

+The supplementary material is available at '[paper5847_supp.pdf](https://github.com/randAnonymous/CUMDR/blob/main/supplementary/paper5847_supp.pdf)'.

 ## Cross-modal Uncertainty Modeling with Diffusion-based Refinement for Text-based Person Retrieval
 The CUMDR model is structured with three integral components: